NME: 1980s

-The NME was generally thought to be rudderless at this time, with staff pulling simultaneously in a number of directions in what came to be known as the "hip-hop wars".
+The NME was generally thought to be rudderless at this time, with staff pulling simultaneously in many directions in what came to be known as the "hip-hop wars".
 It was haemorrhaging readers who were deserting NME in favour of Nick Logan's two creations The Face and Smash Hits.
 This was brought to a head when the paper was about to publish a poster of an insert contained in the Dead Kennedys' album Frankenchrist, consisting of a painting by H.R.
 Giger called Penis Landscape, then a subject of an obscenity lawsuit in the US.
 In the summer and autumn of 1987, three senior editorial staff were sacked, including Pye, media editor Stuart Cosgrove, and art editor Joe Ewart.
 Former Sounds editor Alan Lewis was brought in to rescue the paper, mirroring Alan Smith's revival a decade and a half before.

 Some commented at this time that the NME had become less intellectual in its writing style and less inventive musically.
 Initially, NME writers themselves were ill at ease with the new regime, with most signing a letter of no confidence in Lewis shortly after he took over.
 However, this new direction for the NME proved to be a commercial success and the paper brought in new writers such as Andrew Collins, Andrew Harrison, Stuart Maconie, Mary Anne Hobbs and Steve Lamacq to give it a stronger identity and sense of direction.
 Lewis prioritised readership over editorial independence, and Mark Sinker left in 1988 after Lewis refused to print his unfavourable review of U2's Rattle and Hum ("the worst album by a major band in years"), replacing it with a glowing Stuart Baillie review intended to be more acceptable to readers.
 Initially many of the bands on the C86 tape were championed as well as the rise of gothic rock bands but new bands such as the Happy Mondays and the Stone Roses were coming out of Manchester.
 One scene over these years was Acid house which spawned "Madchester" which helped give the paper a new lease of life.
 By the end of the decade, Danny Kelly had replaced Lewis as editor.